jripke74/fs-library-manager/README.md

 Now, you should start working on getting several common parts of the books.

 Start by displaying all the books.
 Create a displayBooks function with a parameter accepting an array with book objects.
 The function should return a string that contains the title, author, and pages of all the books in the array passed to function.

+Step 5
+To display the book summaries, you can use the about property of each book.

+Create a getBookSummaries function with a single parameter, accepting an array with book objects.
+The getBookSummaries function should return an array containing all the about property value of each book.

+Step 6
+Another useful thing to do is to get the books by their author.

+Create a getBooksByAuthor function with two parameters - an array with book objects and a string with the author.

+The function must return an array that contains the books by a particular author.

+Step 7
+Finally, create a getTotalPages function with a single parameter, accepting an array with book objects.
+The function should return the total number of pages in the books from the array passed to the function.